Peter Harrison (footballer)

-Michael Peter Harrison, better known as Peter Harrison, is an English former footballer, manager and football agent.
+Michael Peter Harrison (born 14 August 1959) is an English former footballer, manager and football agent.
 In 2006, he came to the public's attention after being filmed by an undercover reporter for a Panorama documentary entitled "Undercover: Football's Dirty Secrets".

 Career

 Playing and managerial career

 Harrison had a reasonably short football career, playing for Nottingham Forest, Gateshead and Belgian side Charleroi.
 He then moved on to manage Hebburn, before taking a year out away from football.

 In 1995, he was appointed as Harry Dunn's replacement at Blyth Spartans.
 Harrison kept the caretaker managers Tony Lowery and David McCreery on as part of the backroom staff, with the intention of Lowery being his assistant coach and McCreery in a consultant role.
 However, after a few weeks, Lowery joined Bedlington Terriers and McCreery took up a new role in the US to help promote the inaugural Major League Soccer season.
 Harrison brought in his former Gateshead teammate Derek Bell soon afterwards, in a player-assistant role.
 Harrison led the club to sixth place in the 1995–96 season.
 He could not replicate the same form the following season, and after one win in ten matches, he handed in his resignation after a 4–0 defeat to Leek Town.
 John Burridge, who was playing for the club at the time, became caretaker manager, and eventually, Harrison's successor.